Us (2019) - Review

 Us_2.jpg

 The biggest problem I have with Us is the plot.
-Get Out’s plot functioned so long as you could suspend your your disbelief in regards to the use of hypnosis or the concept of body swapping.
-Both of these concepts are common in science-fiction stories that are stripped right out of the old horror movies of the 1940’s.
-Us asks for you to suspend your disbelief a lot more about the whole concept of the doppelgangers and provides a poor explanation as to why they exist and what their goals are.
+Get Out’s plot functioned so long as you could suspend your disbelief in regards to the use of hypnosis or the concept of body swapping.
+Both of these concepts are common in science-fiction stories that are stripped right out of the old horror movies of the 1940s.
+Us asks for you to suspend your disbelief a lot more about the whole concept of the doppelgangers and provide a poor explanation as to why they exist and what their goals are.
 I would have bought a parallel universe premise—or nothing at all—over what Us actually provides as an explanation.

 I’m not sure what the creative process was for coming up with the story, but I get the impression that this was a movie built on a single concept: “Wouldn’t it be creepy if people who looked like you, but acted weird, came to your home and tried to kill you?”
 The answer to that question, of course, is “yes,” and has been proven multiple times in the Invasion of the Body Snatcher movies already.
 Us squanders this premise and presents the crazy counterparts much earlier in the film than you would expect.
-This wouldn’t be a problem, if they stayed in the shadows more and seemed more crafty and clever than they are.
+This wouldn’t be a problem if they stayed in the shadows more and seemed more crafty and clever than they are.
 Instead, they just seem like schizophrenic morons and lose their creepiness pretty quickly.

 Us_5.jpg